 - What is the primary message this website is trying to convey?
 The purpose the website is important to both the designer and the content strategist.
 Both need to know what the reader is supposed to take away after visiting the site.
 Working together, they make sure that message is clear.

 - What is the right tone for this website?
 The designer sets the tone for the website using color, fonts, and images.
 A content creator sets the tone for the website by choosing the media to deliver the message.
 If the design tone and the content tone don’t match, the content effectiveness can be damaged.
 For example, you wouldn’t design a pink and white website (with flowers) to provide financial advice to financial analysts and expect that site to be taken seriously.
-But a pink and white design might set the perfect tone for an online magazine targeted to pre-teen girls, such as Girls Life.
+But a pink and white design might set the perfect tone for an online magazine targeted to pre-teen girls.

 If the designer and the content strategist come up with different answers to these questions, the result could be an ineffective site.

-Rather then sending the same (or similar) questions to the client from two different sources (and risk different answers, the designer and content specialist should work together and share the answers to a single set of questions.
+Rather than sending the same (or similar) questions to the client from two different sources (and risk different answers, the designer and content specialist should work together and share the answers to a single set of questions.